erinvdoyle/flowerfarm/README.md

   - The footer houses four icons spaced evenly across the bottom of the page.
 These icons link to Black Sheep Farm's social media: Facebook, X, Instagram, and Youtube.

 - Site Consistency
-  - Neutral and complimentary floral colors paired with uniformly sized images with rounded edges are used to create a cohesive feel.
-Each page features either a hero image with text beneath, or a split screen style format, or a combination of both, to maintain consistency.
+  - Neutral and complimentary floral colors paired with uniformly sized, round-edged images are used to create a cohesive feel.
+Each page features either a hero image with text beneath, a split screen style format, or a combination of both, to maintain consistency.
 Flip cards are used to add interest to images on two of the pages.

 ## Future Feature Developments
 - Bouquet CSA: A sign up and info page for a monthly subscription bouquet box (as shown on flipcard #4 on the landing page).